cego/gitte/README.md

 gitte run build+deploy example.com
 ```

+## Disabling projects

+It is possible to disable projects completely.
+This can be done using the `toggle` command.

+To see a current list of enabled/disabled projects:

+`gitte toggle`

+To toggle a project:

+`gitte toggle <project>`

+To reset to default state:

+`gitte toggle reset`

 ## Other commands

 For other usage, such as running startup, git operations or actions seperately, please refer to [commands documentation](./docs/commands.md), or see `gitte --help`.

+## Override and exclude projects

+If the file `.gitte-override.yml` exist in the same folder as `.gitte.yml` or `.gitte-env` it will automatically be merged.

+If the file `.gitte-projects-disable` exist, projects, seperated by a newline, will be excluded from gitte.